Military Intelligence

 • October, November 1938

 • Resulting from the Munich dictate, intelligence activity against Germany was prohibited.
 Czechoslovak intelligence officers continued in the activity despite the prohibition.
-In the Czech regions, the APS and PAÚ were closed, consequently, instead of them, the Operational Detective Centre Against Germany (APÚN) was established with its seat in Prague.
+In the Czech regions, the APS and PAÚ were closed, consequently, instead of them, the Operational Detective Centre Against Germany (APÚN) was established with its HQ in Prague.

 • 14 March 1939